 Are assistantships available and if so, how can I apply?

 Yes, we anticipate considering applicants for research assistantships.
 Assistantship stipends are competitive with other universities and are granted on a competitive basis.
-To apply, you must complete the appropriate section on the graduate school's application.
-It is anticipated that assistantships will be available for most full-time students entering the program.
+To apply, you must inform the department that you wish to be considered for an assistantship.
+Assistantships are only available for full-time students entering the program.
+You may not have external employment if you hold a graduate assistantship.

 Do I need any advising prior to applying for the Ph.D. program?

-No. However, it maybe helpful for you to pose questions to the Graduate Advisor of Record, Corey Sparks, Ph.D., Department of Demography.
-You may contact her via e-mail at firstname.lastname@example.org.
+Yes.We typically feel it is very beneficial for you to contact the Graduate Advisor of Record, Corey Sparks, Ph.D before applying.
+You may contact him via e-mail at firstname.lastname@example.org.

 Who should I contact with questions about the Ph.D. program, its admissions process, and requirements?